 While our course feedback team is working remotely off-campus due to the coronavirus, we are moving forward with a busy spring semester.
 This includes the EvaluationKIT prototype, planning for its official summer 2020 launch, and preparing for the final course feedback window using the OIR student ratings system.
 If you have any questions or would like more information, please don’t hesitate to contact us.
 We are available via email and can schedule a meeting via Zoom too.

 Stay in the loop with latest news on course feedback:

-- Learn more about recent prototype developments, including new practices and policies for the course feedback process and the prototype core questions.
+- Recent prototype developments, including new practices and policies for the course feedback process and the prototype common questions.

-- Learn more about preparations for the summer 2020 EvaluationKIT launch and resources for utilizing the new system.
+- Preparations for the summer 2020 EvaluationKIT launch and resources for utilizing the new system.

 EvaluationKIT Prototype Update